lpanebianco/Data-Analysis-Assignment/README.md

-# Data Science Professional Certificate - Final projects
+# Data Science Professional Certificate - Final Projects

 This repository contains the final projects for the "IBM Data Science Professional Certificate" available on Coursera.